How do I get my hair to grow? faster? longer?

 Ingesting nutrients that your body isn’t deficiency of can be disastrous.
 Hypervitaminosis or vitamin poisoning can lead to adverse side effects such as hair loss, acne, and even death…

-Besides many nutrients relay on each other to actually get the job done.
+Besides many nutrients rely on each other to actually get the job done.
 For example, biotin is almost ineffective if taken in the absence of zinc to inhibit shedding.

 A simple multivitamin and well-balanced diet is all you need for healthy hair.
 Read more about vitamins for healthy hair.